 - A central coordinator will be needed – Place POCs and coordinators for each team working in the organization who is easily accessible (especially for remote teams) and actively vigilant about issues that may come.

-- The power of daily briefings – Daily morning meets and evening debrief go a long way in establishing effective communication, and ground for everyone to feel connected to each other.
+- The power of daily briefings – Daily morning meets and evening debriefs go a long way in establishing effective communication and ground for everyone to feel connected to each other.

 Use ProofHub to Manage Your Hybrid Teams

-It’s no surprise that we have managed to stay productive during the 100% remote phase and now in the hybrid environment, due to ProofHub.
+It’s no surprise that we have managed to stay productive during the 100% remote phase and are now in the hybrid environment due to ProofHub.

-The tool solves several challenges faced by remote and in-house teams, may it be diminishing productivity, improper collaboration, or weak communication.
+The tool solves several challenges remote and in-house teams face, whether it be diminishing productivity, improper collaboration, or weak communication.